United Arab Emirates - Tips

 advanced U.S. F-16 BLOCK 60 multi-role fighter aircraft.
 Other

-includes French Mirage 2000-9
+equipment includes French Mirage 2000-9

 fighters, British Hawk trainer aircraft, 36